The Anatomy of The Shoulder

 Total Shoulder Replacement Surgery

 He has dedicated his career to providing the most innovative treatment options and exceptional clinical outcomes for his patients.
-If you or a loved one are experiencing severe shoulder pain and limited mobility, Dr. Goldberg and his team can help assess and determine the best treatment options for you.
+If you or a loved one are experiencing severe shoulder pain and limited mobility, Dr. Goldberg can help assess and determine the best treatment options for you.

-Shoulder replacement surgery is usually performed under general anesthesia and patients often require a short hospital stay.
+Performed under general anesthesia, shoulder replacement surgery often requires a short hospital stay.
 In certain cases, the patient may be able to go home the same day.
 The arm will be immobilized in a sling for up to six weeks.

 During recovery, simple activities such as showering, eating, writing, and typing should be possible.
 Some shoulder pain is expected a few weeks after surgery, but your doctor will prescribe some form of pain medication to relieve the pain.

 Most patients can expect to experience improved mobility in the shoulder a few months after the procedure.

 Participation in physical therapy is important to help strengthen and restore the shoulder’s mobility after shoulder surgery.
 Dr. Goldberg’s practice recommends patients perform specific exercises the first day after surgery.
 Physical therapy will begin within a week of the operation.
 Implementing a rehab protocol enables patients to return more quickly to their daily activities.